rohithravin/Db2WithJSON/README.md

 ## 2. Importing Libraries

-Before we start communicating with our database, we need to important certain libraries that will help us communicate.
+Before we start communicating with our database, we need to import certain libraries that will aid us in communicating.

 ![Importing Libraries](docs/source/images/img-1.png)